lintangnfs/lintangnfs/README.md

 ## Hi there!
 Lintang here 👋
 Welcome to my playground.
-I hope we can share some tips and knowledge, let's be friends 👯
+I hope we can share some tips and knowledge, let's be friends **ʕ•́ᴥ•̀ʔっ♡**

 ### Interest